-We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
-The virtual classroom will provide students with interactive audio, text chat, and an interactive whiteboard in which texts, diagrams, video, and other media can be displayed and analyzed.
-We will provide students with a link in Schoology and via email that will enable students to join the virtual classroom.
+We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provide such software.
+The virtual classroom will provide students with interactive audio and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
+We will provide students with a link (via email) that will enable students to join the virtual classroom.

 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.